What Is The Difference Between 3m 4200 And 5200

 4. Are the 3M 4200 and 5200 sealants resistant to saltwater?

-What Is The Difference Between Jeep Compass Limited And Latitude
+You Know What The Difference Is Between You And Me

 Both sealants offer excellent resistance to saltwater and are commonly used for sealing applications in marine environments.
 The 5200 sealant, in particular, is known for its exceptional resistance to saltwater exposure.